 Combustible materials shall not be stored in exits or enclosures for stairways and ramps.

 315.3.3 Equipment rooms.

-Combustible material shall not be stored in boiler rooms, mechanical rooms or electrical equipment rooms or in fire command centers as specified in Section 508.1.5.
+Combustible material shall not be stored in boiler rooms, mechanical rooms, electrical equipment rooms or in fire command centers as specified in Section 508.1.5.

 315.3.4 Attic, under-floor and concealed spaces.

 Attic, under-floor and concealed spaces used for storage of combustible materials shall be protected on the storage side as required for 1-hour fire-resistance-rated construction.
 Openings shall be protected by assemblies that are self-closing and are of noncombustible construction or solid wood core not less than 13/4 inches (44.5 mm) in thickness.
 Storage shall not be placed on exposed joists.

 Outside storage of combustible materials shall not be located within 10 feet (3048 mm) of a lot line.

 1.The separation distance is allowed to be reduced to 3 feet (914 mm) for storage not exceeding 6 feet (1829 mm) in height.